bryanitou/portfolio/README.md

 ## Professional experience: projects

-In each of this sections, the personal contribution in chronological order is showcased for each professional experience I have had till the date.
+In each of these sections, the personal contribution in chronological order is showcased for every professional experience I have had till the date.

 ### Airbus Defence & Space (1 yr. as GMV)

 Just right after defending my master's intership in Thales and after having had a glimpse into the world of simulation...
-I flew to the Spain's capital in order to enter into the core of very hostile simulation environments: Air to Air Refueling (AAR) for the A330 Multi-Role Tanker Transport (MRTT).
+I flew to Spain's capital in order to enter into the core of very hostile simulation environments: Air to Air Refueling (AAR) for the A330 Multi-Role Tanker Transport (MRTT).
 Till the date, I still enjoy delving into the challenges of AAR simulation.

 ![f16-mrtt-refueling](assets/css/img/airbus/a330_mrtt_refuelling_eurofighters.png)
 Image source: [https://www.airbus.com/en/products-services/defence/military-aircraft/a330-mrtt](https://www.airbus.com/en/products-services/defence/military-aircraft/a330-mrtt)

-At our department, two worlds of simulation are being developed: Full Flight Simulator (FFS) and Air Refueling Monitoring System (ARMS) the latter one refers to the Refueling Console or Refueling Command poste and it can be seen here below.
+At our department, two worlds of simulation are being developed: Full Flight Simulator (FFS) and Air Refueling Monitoring System (ARMS).
+The latter refers to the Refueling Console or Refueling Command poste, which can be seen here below.

 ![french_airforce_console](assets/css/img/airbus/french_airforce_console.jpg)
 Image source: [https://imagesdefense.gouv.fr/fr/](https://imagesdefense.gouv.fr/fr/l-operateur-d-un-avion-airbus-a330-mrtt-dirige-un-ravitaillement-en-vol-depuis-son-poste-de-commande-au-dessus-du-tchad-3.html)

-Among many tasks, the more relevants that I have been taking care of are:
+Among many tasks, the most relevants that I have been taking care of are:

 - Air Traffic Service Unit (ATSU) partial simulation of the model.
 Mainly the Controller Pilot Data Link Communications (CPDLC) submodel which is interconnected with Air Traffic Control (ATC) TWR and commanded from the pilot through DCDUs and monitored by the MCDU.
 - Datalink Control and Display Unit (DCDU)s interface simulation.
 - Inmersive ATC environments by using AI trained models.
 Real time embedded simulation of communications in traffic congested airspaces between Ground (ATC TWR) <-> Air (Tanker) <-> Instructor.
-Geographic sensitive with multiple voice accents around the world.
+It is geographic sensitive, comprising multiple voice accents around the world.
 - Automatic Terminal Information Service (ATIS): an airport meteorological broadcast service for aircraft in its surroundings from METAR or manual meteorological reports.
 - Universal Air Refueling Receptacle Slipway Installation (UARRSI): device simulation of the physical hardware on top of the front fuselage in charge of receiving fuel from another tanker.
 - Simulation of Military Information Distribution System (MIDS) included in several tactical mission systems onboard of the aircraft.

 ### THALES

-During my stay in France I had the opportunity to join Thales Avionics Systems (AVS) for my internship for tha masters at ISAE-Supaero.
+During my stay in France I had the opportunity to join Thales Avionics Systems (AVS) for my internship for the masters at ISAE-Supaero.

 In there, I integrated my knowledge into a real embedded device: AvioCast.
 The scope of my internship included a full automation and renovation of the bench test for software production.